 Modeling and Simulation Group

 Modeling and simulation are essential methods that are applied in versatile areas, such as computer science, engineering, natural science, medicine, and social science.
 Depending on the system to be studied and the objective of the simulation study different methods are used for modeling, executing the model, and for analyzing results and steering the experiment.
-Our group focuses on the development of methods for modeling and simulation.
+Our group, as part of the Institute for Visual and Analytic Computing (VAC), focuses on the development of methods for modeling and simulation.
 Of particular interest in our research are:

 - Discrete event formalism/languages particularly for multi-level and spatial modeling

 - Flexible and reusable approaches for modeling, executing a model, and entire simulation studies

 - Reliability of simulation results